 Search your account history and check your recent transactions.
 Be sure to make a note of the date of anything that you don’t remember or that doesn’t look right.

-Be aware that sometimes a merchant uses a different name on statements.
+Be aware that sometimes a merchant uses a different name on statement.
+For casino payments this is almost always true and they will not be listed with the name of the operator.
 You can ask your banker to check for additional information.
 The information listed with the transaction may be able to provide more context.